google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

 ![GCS](images/ingestion_gcs.png)

-a.
-In Google Cloud Console menu, Navigate to Cloud Storage and validate if <PROJECT_ID>-ml bucket is created
+- In Google Cloud Console menu, Navigate to Cloud Storage and validate if <PROJECT_ID>-ml bucket is created

 Open the bucket and validate if the following files exists